Scott Newhall: Paddlewheel tug Eppleton Hall

 In 1970, Newhall purchased, refurbished, and sailed from England to San Francisco the 1914 River Tyne paddlewheel tug Eppleton Hall, which was donated to the San Francisco Maritime National Historical Park.

 1971 San Francisco mayoral campaign

 In 1971, Newhall campaigned to become mayor of San Francisco.
 He came in 5th place, getting 8,704 votes, or 3.44% of total votes cast.

-Death
+Personal life and death

+Newhall's wife Ruth also worked at the Chronicle and later became editor of The Newhall Signal.
+Their sons, Anthony (Tony) and Jon Newhall assumed responsibility for the newspaper as publisher and editor respectively.
+Jon continued as a journalist after leaving the Signal, working at Earth magazine, and finally founding Zodiac News Service in San Francisco.

 On October 26, 1992, Newhall died at Henry Mayo Newhall Memorial Hospital, which was named after his great-grandfather.
 He had been suffering from acute pancreatitis.
 He was 78 years of age.